chinapandaman/PyPDFForm/.github/ISSUE_TEMPLATE/general-issue-template.md

 ---
 name: General Issue Template
-about: Please report generic issues using this template.
+about: Please report any generic issues using this template.
 title: ''
 labels: ''
 assignees: ''